varUP/CL_scraper/README.md

 # CL_scraper
 This is a dead-simple scraper for Craigslist using Python, ChromeDriver, and Selenium.

+The purpose of this tool is to iterate through Craigslist and search for items one might want.
+Here we look for the string 'ikea'.
+We are guaranteed to find something.

+To run:

 Set up a virtual environment on your flavor of Ubuntu.